peterparkedcar165/regularmod/README.md

 3. Crafting Bread no longer requires 3 Wheat to make 3 Bread, instead, 1 Wheat can make 1 Bread.
 At the same time, double the Bread yield.
 Sticks yield 6 instead of 4.
 4. Tilling soil instantly moisturizes it.
 Contain a Water Tank that slowly fills up when you are wet or touching water, then walking on soil moisturizes the soil at the cost of 1 unit, Max 24.
 Extra Crop Chance: +50%.
 Saturation Multiplier: +25%.

+#### 🏊 Swimmer: Each piece grants 10% Swim Speed.

+2. Swim Speed: +25%.
+Dolphin's Grace effect lasts 1.5x as long.
+3. Underwater's Mining Speed: +100%.
+Mining Fatigue effect is converted to Haste.
+4. Permanent Night Vision underwater.
+Swim Speed: +25%.
+Water Tank allows to breathe underwater, based on Respiration.
+Limit, 32 seconds, start at 8 seconds, and increase by 8 for every level of Respiration.
+Once bar is depleted, start removing bubbles.
+Only when out of water, will the bar regenerate, at the same rate.
+Water Breathing stops the bar from going down.

 ## 💭 Status Effects:
 1. Infested: Given to Zombie-type mobs upon spawning with a 10% chance.
 When they die, they spawn 3-5 extra Zombies.